 - In another clinically tested Bacopa extract called Synapsa, this herb can also provide very calming and relaxing effects.
 Because It has the ability to connect and enhance GABA receptors in your brain while improving nerve communication, Synapsa extract may sharpen your thought processes and benefit sleep.
 Other studied benefits specifically involve learning, memory formation, general focus, and mental performance, particularly in situations requiring multitasking.

 With 140 beneficial compounds that Rhodiola Rosea contains, this high elevation perennial growing plant is rightly called the Golden Root.
 Today it is used in phytotherapy in Uzbekistan, China, and other Asian countries.
 Rhodiola is rightly regarded as one of the best and most used natural nootropics.

 Rhodiola promotes strength and vitality.
 Because of its adaptogenic properties, it reduces fatigue and exhaustion that comes from prolonged stressful situations.
 Future research might be invested in Rhodiola neuroprotective qualities, too.

 The only question is do you want Rhodiola extract to be standardized to Rosavins or Salidrosides compounds?
 Because it really all comes down to these two active ingredients that make the main effects.

-- If you are after a holistic extract that provides general health benefits and relaxing effect, which is caused by the calming effects of Rosavins, then you will use an extract standardized to 3% rosavins (Rosavins are potent antioxidants).
+- If you are after a holistic extract that provides general health benefits and relaxing effects, which is caused by the calming effects of Rosavins, then you will use an extract standardized to 3% rosavins (Rosavins are potent free radical scavenger).
 This extract is less stimulating whilst still preserving the anti-fatigue effects.
 So you can improve your mental and physical abilities in parallel.

 Ashwagandha is also known as Withania somnifera, or the ”Indian ginseng”.
 This small woody herb has a fundamental place in ayurvedic medicine as it promotes vitality, longevity, and happiness.